boobo94/boobo94.github.io/_drafts/cleanup-merged-branches-git.md

 ---
 layout: post
+title: Cleanup merged branches from your repository [GIT]
 categories: tutorials
 summary: Cleanup merged branches and remove dead branches from your repository.
 You can see how to make a very simple bash script to achieve this.